Version

 find_package(OpenCV REQUIRED)

-• If firmware logs are required, set enable_heartbeat to true to activate this feature.
+• If firmware logs are required, set log_level to debug and set enable_heartbeat to true.

 • Different cameras have varying default resolutions and image formats.